ahbarnett/validspike/README.md

         run VSHOME/vs_startup

-2. In the top level (`validspike`) directory, run `make` to compile various C/MEX codes and contributed codes.
+1. In the top level (`validspike`) directory, run `make` to compile various C/MEX codes and contributed codes.
 You may need to adjust compiler flags in the file `mexopts.sh` in MATLAB's installation.
 For instance, on an ubuntu 12.04 system running MATLAB R2012a I needed to add the flag `--openmp` to `LDFLAGS` in the `glnxa64)` case.

-3. From MATLAB, run `testall` which should take 1-2 minutes and complete without error.
+1. From MATLAB, run `driver_clips` which should take less than 5 s and complete without error, reporting around 98% correct.
 It will generate synthetic data files of 100 MB in size in the `data/` directory from the example waveforms there.
 These synthetic files are then used in the self-tests of various functions.

-See the data load function `examples/loaddata.m` to see ideas for loading your own datasets.
-Currently this function is set up to point to various datasets in `data_external/` which are not distributed.
+Also try the other `driver_*` functions in `examples/`

+1. To perform a full test, run `testall` from MATLAB, which should take 2 minutes, produce a lot of figures, but complete without error.

+1. Troubleshooting: if MATLAB says functions `sf` or `gf` are undefined, you have not correctly compiled the MEX interfaces.

+## Basic usage

+To spike sort time series data, we assume you have `Y` an M-by-N data array with M channels and N time points.
+Then call `[t l p wf R] = spikesort_timeseries(Y,samplefreq)` where `samplefreq` is the sampling rate in Hz.
+There are plenty of options; see the help documentation for this function, and the options in `examples/demo_spikesort_timeseries_buzsaki.m` (which however relies on not-supplied data).
+For clip-based sorting, see documentation for `spikesort_clips`.

+See examples of usage in `examples/driver_*` and for the expert see `paper_fig_drivers/*`

 ## Directories in this package